 Prices in China for custom-made clothing may be less than in Hong Kong, but don't be tempted.
-If you want top-of-the-line quality that competes with the best of Savile Row, you want a Hong Kong tailor (whose family probably came from Shanghai anyway).
+If you want top-of-the-line quality that competes with the best of Savile Row, you want a Hong Kong tailor whose family probably came from Shanghai and who does things the old-fashioned way, by hand.